ZaqSiefs/jx11/README.md

 - I used a VS Code workspace for documenting this project, which is also not needed.

+- I configured a filtergraph test throughout the creation process, as shown in the book.
+This is not needed.

 # Useful Links

 ### The Audio Programer